 – Pay your tuition fee or have a scholarship covering at least the first installment.

 The permit is given for the study period plus 2 weeks before and after in normal times.
-However, for the autumn semester of 2021, the permit will be given from the 1st of August 2021.
 The permit is usually valid for 13 months at a time for students enrolled in a two- or three-year programme.
 And you can renew it every year.

 There is currently a pilot project with these institutions: Jönköping University, KTH Royal Institute of Technology in Stockholm, Linnaeus University, Lund University, and Umeå University.
 If you are accepted in these universities you may apply for a two years residence permit.
 In that case, you have to show proof that you can support yourself for both years.